 Think about what motivates you personally and professionally:

-Don’t be afraid to talk about big goals when answering “What gets you up in the morning?”
-If you want to be in a director position down the road in your career (and you’re getting up every day, and taking steps to make that move happen) note that.
+Don't be afraid to talk about big goals when answering the question.
+If you want to be in a director position down the road in your career (and you're getting up every day, and taking steps to make that move happen) note that.

 Explain how your motivation has shaped your career path:

 Once you've described your career goal and briefly outlined your plan for getting there, connect your answer back to the job you're interviewing for.
 Make sure you demonstrate that you've really thought about the position and how it will fit into your life and career trajectory.

 For example, let's say you want to work in education, and you've done a lot of education-related volunteer work during your four years in college.
 You can explain how that volunteer work was a driver for your career decision.